rfranzoia/rf-j/README.md

 # Configuring and Building

-   - to build the docker image with the spring boot url  shorterner application run: `mvn clean package dockerfile:build`

-   - to run everything you must:
+   - to run and test everything you must:
      * install docker at target machine
-     * download and run the mysql image from
+     * download, run and configure mysql image from
         + `docker pull mysql/mysql-server:5.7.24`
         + `docker run -p 3307:3306 --name mysql -d mysql/mysql-server:5.7.24`

-     * run the database creation script
-        + `docker exec -it mysql mysql -uroot -p`
+        +  docker exec -it mysql mysql -uroot -p
+        +  alter user 'root'@'localhost' identified by '<root_password>'
         + `grant all privileges on *.* to 'root'@'%' identified by 'password';`

+     * create the database and user to use it
         + `create database shortener;`
         + `CREATE TABLE `short_url` (
           `id` char(8) NOT NULL,